waldo3000/NMS-Glyph-Decoder/README.md

 # Glypher
 ## Decodes No Man's Sky location from on-screen symbols

 Glypher is a Windows command line program that decodes and exports the No Man's Sky portal glyphs seen on the bottom of the screen in photo mode.
 These glyphs are used with the portals to transport to another location.
 In addition, they can be converted to galactic coordinates for use with other third-party utilities.
-I made Glypher to help record places I have visited.
-It can also be useful when doing Black Hole Suns mapping.

 With this program, you do not need to retype coordinate information or use Signal Boosters to get the coordinates.
 It even works in space before you have landed your ship.